IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Phase 2: Security and Compliance

-Security assessment requires a layered approach examining both technical controls and operational procedures:
+Security assessment isn’t a one-and-done thing – it requires looking at both technical defenses and operational procedures:

 Cybersecurity Framework Implementation: